 RIDDLER: And what's with the jiggling around and rapid-punches like you're in Mortal Kombat?

 BATMAN: This is Mortal Kombat, only without fatalities!
 Punches, uppercuts, everything.
 They've given me six buttons worth of moves, and normally, I would approve.
-But they've also given even regular mooks big health bars, so Bat-fighting still takes forever even when Bat-delivering Bat-punches.
+But they've also given regular mooks big health bars, so Bat-fighting still takes forever even when Bat-delivering Bat-punches.

 RIDDLER: How does a developer spend so much time on controls, and yet suck so hard at the basics of getting from one level to another with a grappling hook?